Some features and content are currently unavailable today due to maintenance at our service provider. Status updates

 Prof. Insung Jung, International Christian University, Japan

-Prof. Heather Kanuka, University of Alberta
+Prof. Heather Kanuka, University of Alberta, Canada

-Prof. Emeritus Frederick Litto, University of São Paulo, Brazil
+Dr. Frederick Litto, University of São Paulo, Brazil

 Dr. Wayne Mackintosh, UNESCO/ICDE Chair in OER, New Zealand